 - Receive certain kinds of information without exceptions, like the voting record of public officials, and other information;

-- Receive a statement of estimated charges, when charges exceed $40, in advance of work being started and opportunity to modify the request in response to the itemized statement;
+- Receive a written statement of estimated charges, when charges will exceed $40, in advance of work being started and opportunity to modify the request in response to the itemized statement;

 - Choose whether to inspect the requested information (most often at no charge), receive copies of the information or both;